 In 1944, the Californian wine-growing areas were divided into five climates according to the so-called heat summation method (see the classification under California ), especially the scientist Albert J. Winkler (1894-1989) earned.
-The oenologist and publicist Maynard A. Amerine (1911-1998) was dedicated to the study of the suitability of grape varieties for different climatic zones and the reconstruction of the prohibition lost viticulture skills.
+The oenologist and publicist Maynard A. Amerine (1911-1998) was devoted to the investigation of the suitability of grape varieties for different climatic zones and the reconstruction of the prohibition lost viticulture skills.
 Through numerous new breedings and worldwide consulting work, Dr. Ing.
 Harold P. Olmo (1909-2006) known.
-The grape specialist Dr. Carole Meredith clarified by means of DNA analysis the origin of some grape varieties such as Cabernet Sauvignon.
+The grape specialist Dr. Carole Meredith clarified by means DNA analysis the origin of some grape varieties such as Cabernet Sauvignon.
 Syrah and Zinfandel, At the university, in the mid-1980s, Prof. Ann C. Noble (* 1935) the so-called aroma wheel developed in which the wine flavors are divided into 12 main groups.
-Most of the California winegrowing and cellaring professionals have been trained in Davis.
+Most of the California winemaking and winemaking professionals have been trained in Davis.